WFTDA Code of Conduct Toolkit Overview

 The WFTDA Code of Conduct Toolkit includes concepts, ideas, and structures from the contributors’ experience and expertise.
 It is not meant to be a comprehensive document, containing the answers and resources for everyone.
 It is meant to serve as a framework and guiding document for collaboration and to hold space for the important work of understanding, developing or revising a Code of Conduct.
 We want to empower leagues to know how to find, understand, and use resources in the context of creating or supplementing their Code of Conduct work.

 - Introduction: why a Toolkit and how to use it

 - Understand It: terms, concepts, assessment and communication tips

 - Use It: why policies are important, organizational culture in roller derby

 - Further resources and how to find local resources

-Do you have suggestions for an update or did you create your own Toolkit with Coda?
+Do you have suggestions for an update or edits for the WFTDA Code of Conduct Toolkit?
 Send it our way by submitting this feedback form.